austinnorgaard/FT-Web/README.md

 layer.

 Each sub-folder will be laid out as a separate node.js project.
-Build/Run instructions will be forthcoming as more details are figured out.
+Build/Run instructions will be forthcoming as more details are figured out..